CodeSmile-0000011110110111/data.io-home/index.md

 ---
 ```
 \> enter north into cs valley
-You head north, unexpectedly entering a dark alley due to human-machine miscommunication.
+You head north, unexpectedly entering a dark alley due to syntax error near '('.
 Suddenly, you find yourself immersed in woefully escaped delimiters, culture-unique
 encodings and flawed-type converters.
 A goggely voice gloomingly whispers: